rpgreview/papersandpaychecks/pnp.md

 **Information: Sensing/Intuition***

 Sensing and Intuition are information-gathering functions in the MBTI.
 Again, it is a preferential model.
 In a general sense, Sensing characters are orientated towards giving credence to information that is immediate, empirical, and tangible, coming from their senses.
 In contrast Intuition characters are more trusting of information that is contextual, rational, and abstract.

 A Sensing character will prefer to recall events as a set of facts, whereas the Intuitive character will recall them as contexts and flow.
 Sensing characters will solve problems but each step in a serial and linear manner, whereas an Intuition character will solve problems by taking in ideas, interpretations, and possibilities from a variety of sources.
 Sensing and Intuition must be understood as information-gathering traits, rather than a sensual response.
 An Intuitive character can still be a person who enjoys physical sensation, just a Sensing character could dislike physical sensations.

 **Thinking/Feeling**

-Decisions: When making decisions, do you prefer to first look at logic and consistency or first look at the people and special circumstances?
-This is called Thinking (T) or Feeling (F).
+Thinking and Feeling are preferential choices when making decisions.
+Characters with a Thinking preference tend to look towards internal consistency as their primary source with a degree of detachement, whereas characters with a Feeling preference tend towards the particular circumstances of the people involved.

-Thinking and feeling are the decision-making (judging) functions.
-The thinking and feeling functions are both used to make rational decisions, based on the data received from their information-gathering functions (sensing or intuition).
-Those who prefer thinking tend to decide things from a more detached standpoint, measuring the decision by what seems reasonable, logical, causal, consistent, and matching a given set of rules.
 Those who prefer feeling tend to come to decisions by associating or empathizing with the situation, looking at it 'from the inside' and weighing the situation to achieve, on balance, the greatest harmony, consensus and fit, considering the needs of the people involved.
 Thinkers usually have trouble interacting with people who are inconsistent or illogical, and tend to give very direct feedback to others.
 They are concerned with the truth and view it as more important.

 As noted already, people who prefer thinking do not necessarily, in the everyday sense, "think better" than their feeling counterparts, in the common sense; the opposite preference is considered an equally rational way of coming to decisions (and, in any case, the MBTI assessment is a measure of preference, not ability).
 Similarly, those who prefer feeling do not necessarily have "better" emotional reactions than their thinking counterparts.